Macrococcus: Evolution

 This genus is the closest known relation of the genus Staphylococcus.
 Within Staphylococcus, the closest relations of Macrococcus appear to be the Staphylococcus sciuri group.

 Clinical

 This genus is not known to cause human disease.

 A methicillin resistance gene has been identified in this genus.
 The significance of this discovery is not yet clear.

 Etymology

-The name Macrococcus is a masculine New Latin noun composed of the Greek adjective makros (μάκρος) meaning "large" and the Neolatin masculine noun coccus intended to mean a coccus shaped bacterium, as it comes from the Greek masculine noun kokkos (κόκκος) meaning "berry", consequently the noun Macrococcus, means "large coccus".
+The name Macrococcus is a masculine Neo-Latin noun composed of the Greek adjective makros (μάκρος) meaning "large" and the Neolatin masculine noun coccus intended to mean a coccus shaped bacterium, as it comes from the Greek masculine noun kokkos (κόκκος) meaning "berry", consequently the noun Macrococcus, means "large coccus".

-The eymology of the epithet of the 8 species contained in the genus are:
+The etymology of the epithet of the 8 species contained in the genus are: